CLARIFID: Improving Radiology Report Generation by Reinforcing Clinically Accurate Impressions and Enforcing Detailed Findings: Results

 \subsection{Comparison with SOTA}

-Table \ref{tab:eval_metrics} contrasts our model with recent state-of-the-art systems; R2Gen\cite{chen2022generatingradiologyreportsmemorydriven}, R2GenCMN\cite{chen2022crossmodalmemorynetworksradiology}, KiUT\cite{KiUT}, RGRG\cite{RGRG}, METransformer\cite{METransformer}, R2GenGPT\cite{wang2023r2gengptradiologyreportgeneration}, ORGAN\cite{gu2023complexorganmaskguided}, COMG\cite{COMG}, EKAGen\cite{EKAGen}, MLRG\cite{MLRG}, PromptMRG\cite{10.1609/aaai.v38i3.28038}.
-On the MIMIC-CXR full test set we outperform all baselines, including those optimized solely for the Findings section.
-Our method attains the best Impression CE (P 0.458 / R 0.540 / F1 0.496) and the highest Findings CE recall (0.506) and F1 (0.530), evidencing superior recovery of clinically pertinent details.
-Trained only on MIMIC-CXR, the same model also leads on IU X-ray (Impression CE F1 0.638) without any domain adaptation, confirming strong cross-dataset generalization.
-Together, these gains underline the clinical reliability and robustness of our joint Findings-and-Impression optimization strategy.
+Table~\ref{tab:eval_metrics} contrasts our model with recent state-of-the-art systems; R2Gen~\cite{chen-emnlp-2020-r2gen}, R2GenCMN~\cite{chen-etal-2021-cross-modal}, KiUT~\cite{kiut}, RGRG~\cite{RGRG}, METransformer~\cite{METransformer}, R2GenGPT~\cite{wang2023r2gengptradiologyreportgeneration},ORGAN~\cite{gu2023complexorganmaskguided}, COMG~\cite{COMG}, EKAGen~\cite{EKAGen}, MLRG~\cite{MLRG}, PromptMRG~\cite{10.1609/aaai.v38i3.28038}.
+On the MIMIC-CXR Impression test set we outperform all baselines, including those optimized solely for the Findings section.
+Our method attains the best Impression CE (P 0.458 / R 0.540 / F1 0.496) and the highest Findings CE recall (0.557) and F1 (0.530), evidencing superior recovery of clinically pertinent details. {Trained only on MIMIC-CXR, our model also leads on IU X-ray (Impression-CE F1 0.638) without domain adaptation.
+In this split, 39.1\% of Findings contain no positive CheXbert labels and 60.6\% of Impressions are “No Findings.”
+Because of this asymmetry, Findings—where labels are scarce—tend to yield more restrained scores, while Impression is heavily influenced by the correct identification of ``No Finding,'' which dominates its label distribution.} Together, these gains underline the clinical reliability and robustness of our joint Findings-and-Impression optimization strategy. {Note that MIMIC-CXR serves as a Findings-only benchmark, so a broader set of methods is included.
+In contrast, MIMIC-CXR Impression and IU X-ray require an explicit Impression for section-aware evaluation, and only a subset of baselines provide such outputs.}

-\subsection{Ablation Study}
+\subsection{Ablation study}